pingswept/me30-website/content/logistics/syllabus.md

 Kristen's office hours are:

-* Fri, 2-4pm, in person at my ME office: Robinson 169
+* Fri, 2-4pm, in person at Nolop (if I'm not there, check my ME office: Robinson 169)
 * Wed, 9-10am, Zoom: https://tufts.zoom.us/my/kbwendell

 Brandon's office hours are: